jonnonz1/nz-statute-book/acts/public/1988/state-sector-act-1988.md

 ### 77IF Acting chief executive
 (1) Where—all or any of the functions, powers, and duties of the chief executive or pertaining to the position may be exercised and performed by an employee, for the time being directed by the Council of the tertiary education institution to exercise and perform them, whether the direction has been given before the absence or vacancy occurs or while it continues.
-  (a) There is a vacancy in the position of a chief executive of a tertiary education institution; or (b) A chief executive of a tertiary education institution is absent from duty (from whatever cause arising),— (2) No such direction and no acts done by any person acting pursuant to any such direction shall in any proceedings be questioned on the ground that the occasion for the direction had not arisen or had ceased, or on the ground that the person had not been appointed to the position of chief executive.
+  (a) there is a vacancy in the position of a chief executive of a tertiary education institution; or (b) a chief executive of a tertiary education institution is absent from duty (from whatever cause arising),— (2) No such direction and no acts done by any person acting pursuant to any such direction shall in any proceedings be questioned on the ground that the occasion for the direction had not arisen or had ceased, or on the ground that the person had not been appointed to the position of chief executive.
 (3) The Council of the tertiary education institution shall determine the conditions of employment that are to apply to any person directed under subsection (1) of this section to exercise and perform any of the functions, powers, and duties of a chief executive.